-- 103. Legal body refers to bodies corporate, foundations, partnerships, associations or other bodies which are not natural persons or legal arrangements.
-Trust relationships and other legal arrangements are dealt with separately see sections 4.6.2 to 4.6.4. - 104.
-Where a legal body is either regulated by the Commission or quoted on a regulated market or is a subsidiary of such, then a financial services business may consider the legal body to be the principal to be identified and verified see section 6.2.3. - 105.
-Where a legal body which is not regulated by the Commission or registered on a regulated market is the customer, beneficial owner or underlying principal a financial services business must: - identify and verify the identity of the legal body.
-The identity includes name, any official identification number, date and country or territory of incorporation if applicable; - identify and verify any registered office address and principal place of business (where different from registered office) where the risk presented by the legal body is other than low; - identify and verify the individuals ultimately holding a 25% or more interest in the capital or net assets of the legal body; - identify and verify the individuals, including beneficial owners, underlying principals, directors, authorised signatories or equivalent, with ultimate effective control over the capital or assets of the legal body; and - verify the legal status of the legal body. - 106.
+- 104. Legal body refers to bodies corporate, foundations, partnerships, associations or other bodies which are not natural persons or legal arrangements.
+Trust relationships and other legal arrangements are dealt with separately see sections 4.6.2 to 4.6.4. - 105.
+Where a legal body is either a collective investment scheme regulated by the Commission or a legal body quoted on a regulated market or is a subsidiary of such, then a financial services business may consider the legal body to be the principal to be identified and verified see section 6.2.3. - 106.
+Where a legal body which is not either a collective investment scheme regulated by the Commission or a legal body quoted on a regulated market is the customer, beneficial owner or underlying principal a financial services business must: - identify and verify the identity of the legal body.
+The identity includes name, any official identification number, date and country or territory of incorporation if applicable; - identify and verify any registered office address and principal place of business (where different from registered office) where the risk presented by the legal body is other than low; - identify and verify the individuals ultimately holding a 25% or more interest in the capital or net assets of the legal body; - identify and verify the individuals, including beneficial owners, underlying principals, directors, authorised signatories or equivalent, with ultimate effective control over the capital or assets of the legal body; and - verify the legal status of the legal body. - 107.
 When seeking to identify and verify the identity of beneficial owners, underlying principals, the directors and authorised signatories or equivalent in accordance with this section, reference should be made to the identification and verification requirements for personal customers see sections 4.3, 4.4 and 4.5.
-It may be appropriate to consider directors with ultimate effective control as being those who have authority to operate an account or to give the financial services business instructions concerning the use or transfer of funds or assets. - 107.
+It may be appropriate to consider directors with ultimate effective control as being those who have authority to operate an account or to give the financial services business instructions concerning the use or transfer of funds or assets. - 108.
 One or more of the following examples are considered suitable to verify the legal status of the legal body: